White656/White656/README.md

 ### Hello.
-My name is Kirill I'm backend python developer.
+My name is Kirill and I'm backend python developer.
 #### - I'm learning Vue.js
 #### - Learning neural networks
 #### - I have more than 3 years of development experience